Legal Information

 3. the requirements for the assignment aren't met.

-Furthermore, SWITCH may refuse assignment of a domain name if:
+Furthermore, Switch may refuse assignment of a domain name if:

 1. important technical reasons require it;